The Balkans by Private Train

 - Three nights mid-tour at the Dubrovnik Sheraton Riviera on the stunning Adriatic coast

-Overnight: The Marriott, Budapest (D)
+Overnight: Clark Hotel, Budapest (D)

-This morning we’ll transfer to Budapest’s famed Keleti Railway Station to board our private train for our first ‘train day’ of this epic adventure.
-We’ll travel south across the great Hungarian Plain to the ancient city of Pecs in southern Hungary, where our local guide will take us on a walking tour and a visit to the famed Zsolnay Museum.
-Back on our private train, lunch will be served in the Dining Car with complimentary Hungarian wines to keep us relaxed as the countryside rolls by.
-We’ll cross the Serbian border late in the afternoon and after dinner on board, we’ll roll into the sprawling capital city of Belgrade and transfer directly to our hotel.
+This morning we’ll transfer to Budapest’s famed Keleti Railway Station and a champagne welcome onto our private train for our first ‘train day’ of this epic adventure.
+We’ll travel south across the great Hungarian Plain to the ancient city of Pecs in southern Hungary, bolstered by a lavish morning tea in the Lounge Car along the way.
+Upon arrival, our local guide will take us on a walking tour of the old town and a visit to the famed Zsolnay Museum which houses the largest and finest collection of Zsolnay ceramics in the world.

-Overnight: HIlton Hotel, Belgrade (B, L, D)
+Overnight: Marriott Courtyard City Centre, Belgrade (B, L, D)

 After breakfast and checkout, we transfer to the railway station for our train journey through rural Serbia to the city of Uzice, enjoying lunch on board on the way.
-Our private coach will meet us at Uzice for the transfer down the road to the historically reconstructed village of Mokra Gora, from where we’ll embark on a specially chartered private journey on one of the most remarkable railways in Europe – the line of the ‘Šargan Eight’.
+From here, our private coach will meet us for the short transfer down the road to the historically reconstructed village of Mokra Gora, from where we’ll board our private carriage for a journey on one of the most remarkable railways in Europe – the line of the ‘Šargan Eight’.

 The name comes from the profile of the line that twists and turns, creating shapes similar to the number eight.
 Originally opened in 1925, the line ran for just under 50 years.
 It was re-opened in 2003, after a spectacular reconstruction effort, and continues to be a popular tourism destination today.
 It’s easy to see why – this majestic heritage railway line travels through 22 tunnels, 5 bridges and passes over the Šargan Pass, giving you incredible views over the verdant forests and craggy mountains of the region.
-As we’re a private charter there’ll be a coffee stop at Yatare station, numerous opportunities for photo stops and perhaps even a run past.
+We’ll stop at the halfway point for a light refreshment before returning to Mokra Gora and our private coach that will take us to Zlatibor, our home for the evening.

 Overnight: Hotel Tornik, Zlatibor (B, L, D)

-After leaving Branesci the line dips into Bosnia, then back into Serbia and ultimately into Montenegro, reminding you that the railway was built in the 1950’s as a unifying transport project in the heady days of Marshall Tito and his rambling Yugoslav Republic.
+Once back on the train, we’ll enjoy lunch in the Dining Car as we commence our journey into Montenegro.
+After leaving Uzice, the line dips into Bosnia, then back into Serbia and ultimately into Montenegro, reminding you that the railway was built in the 1950s as a unifying transport project in the heady days of Marshall Tito and his rambling Yugoslav Republic.
 After passing Beilo Polje, the line rises to its highest point at over 1000 metres near Kolasin, originally a fortress settlement first mentioned in the Sultan’s Decree in 1565.
-We then drop down to the capital of Montenegro, Podgorica, crossing the highest railway bridge in the world while enjoying lunch in the Dining car.
-The last part of our train journey today hugs the spectacular Adriatic coast, rolling into the lakeside town of Virpazar in the late afternoon.
+We then drop down to one of the world’s smallest capital cities – the capital of Montenegro, Podgorica – crossing the highest railway bridge in the world while enjoying dinner and drinks in the Dining Car.

 Overnight Hilton Hotel, Podgorica (B, L, D)

+After breakfast and check out, we’ll journey by private coach to the UNESCO World Heritage town of Kotor.
 Founded in 5th century BC, renowned for its stunning location on the Bay of Kotor, one of the Adriatic Sea’s most beautiful inlets and surrounded by dramatic limestone cliffs, Kotor is steeped in history and charm, with its well-preserved mediaeval old town, featuring narrow cobblestone streets, ancient churches, and historic buildings.
-You’ll have plenty of free time to wander and explore the maze of alleyways, shops, churches, and museums that make up this extraordinary town, and for those who may feel energetic, you can walk up to the fortress for stunning views around the region.
+After a guided tour, you’ll have plenty of free time to wander and explore the maze of alleyways, shops, churches, and museums that make up this extraordinary town, and for those who may feel energetic, you can walk up to the fortress for stunning views around the region.

 It’s then an easy coastal drive to Dubrovnik Srebreno and our resort-style waterfront hotel, the Sheraton Riviera.